nourahhamaad-jpg/Quadruped-Robot-Design/README.md

 2. **Foot Friction (Slippage on smooth surfaces):**
    * *Solution:* Adding rubber/silicone pads at the base of each foot segment to increase traction.
 3. **Overheating under Static Hold:**
-   * *Solution:* Optimizing leg angles in code to reduce holding torque when standing idle.---
+   * *Solution:* Optimizing leg angles in code to reduce holding torque when standing idle.